-The ALP recognizes that success as a professional musician requires more than superb technique and artistry: Success also requires entrepreneurial savvy, strong communication skills, fluency with emerging technologies, commitment to audience engagement, and public advocacy for music and the arts.
+The ALP recognizes that success as a professional musician requires more than superb technique and artistry: Success also requires the ability to communicate effectively, entrepreneurial skills, fluency with emerging technologies, commitment to audience engagement, and public advocacy for music and the arts.
 More important, the future health and growth of our musical culture relies on the energy and imagination of the next generation of musicians and artists.
 The fundamental goals of the ALP are to inspire students with a personal vision, to equip them with the professional skills and experience that will allow them to take charge of their career prospects, and to encourage them to provide leadership in the musical culture and marketplace.

 The Arts Leadership Program also receives endowment support fromThe Starr Foundation.